Lucky Charms Bars

 - Use Lucky Charms St. Patty’s Day cereal with only green and yellow marshmallows!

 - Thick Bars I This cereal bar recipe yields, big, fat Lucky Charms bars.
-If you want thinner bars that will stretch further, then press into a 7×11 inch pan or 9×13 pan.
+If you want thinner bars stretching further, press into a 7×11 inch or 9×13 pan.

 - Salt | I use salted butter in pretty much all of my baking, these have a lovely sweet-salty flavor, if you are not a fan, either omit the additional salt all together, or cut it in half.
 It’s not overpowering, but some may not care for it.